 Are you struggeling with writing the abstract of your research paper?

-Let us show you how to write a really good paper abstract that will help you get published and likely generate a bigger audience for your work.
+Let us show you in 10 steps how to write a really good paper abstract that will help you get published and likely generate a bigger audience for your work.

 A good abstract is an invitation to read your paper

 The abstract of your paper will be found by lots of researchers in online databases.
 They might come across your abstract through a database search, or through using keywords in their search.
 They will scan your abstract, and if it is convincing and well-written, they might download and start reading your paper.